-Observe that line 167 in Figure 3.4 below pertains to the bolded line in the algorithm above.
-The VTune analyzer results show that this line of code takes the most CPU time.
+Observe that line 167 in Figure 3.4 below pertains to line 5 in the algorithm above.
+The VTune Amplifier results show that this line of code takes the most CPU time.
 It is determined that the UX of MathMania is not limited to the MoveTiles execution time, but the work levels of the GPU and the CPU.

 GPUView is a free tool for analyzing GPU performance that comes with the Performance Toolkit included in the Windows* Assessment and Deployment Kit (ADK).
 To learn more about the ADK and GPUView please see the links below:

 Windows has a window manager called the dwm.exe process.
 Dwm.exe provides a baseline to help determine how an app is rendering.
 To learn more about dwm.exe, please see the link below:

 GPUView is used to give another perspective on how the CPU and GPU performance relate by showing the render rate of dwm.exe.
 Figure 4.1 below shows the output from GPUView while MathMania is running.
 There is a wide window where dwm.exe refreshes the screen at approximately 60 fps as discussed in one of the blogs mentioned in Section 2 above.
 In this window, there are noticeable gaps in the GpuWork performed.
 Additionally, the GpuWork presence depends on whether the Context CPU Queue entry depicts CPU work.
 At the top of the figure, the Flip Queue indicates whether the GPU is working or is idle.
 It is observed that the GPU fps for MathMania is improved by giving the CPU more work.